DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 #### Journal Table Entry:
 - Lore: Yo, I'm TWEAKING
 - Tips for Escape: In my research, I am putting together a spell that can manipulate space even further.
-I believe that with this spell,
+I believe that with this spell, I can turn this realm into a place where nobody will find me ever.
+- First, I am testing the effects of bringing *Insert Spell* into *Insert Area*.

+#### Journal Response Dialogue:
+-

 #### Condition Complete